oracle/python-oracledb/doc/src/user_guide/bind.rst

 how the data is initially represented and the number of items.
 For example you might look at using a global temporary table.

-One method for up to 32K values is to use an Oracle collection with the ``TABLE()`` clause.
+One method for large IN lists is to use an Oracle Database collection with the ``TABLE()`` clause.
 For example, if the following type was created::

     SQL> CREATE OR REPLACE TYPE name_array AS TABLE OF VARCHAR2(25);